2050plus/2050plus/doc/veka_overview.rst

 * Hydrogen, CH4 and CO2 pipelines are considered to be lossless and free of electricity consumption.

-* Existing conventional generators assets considered for the first planning horizons are extracted from *powerplantmatching* Python package (https://github.com/PyPSA/powerplantmatching), which maintained by TUBerlin.

-* Existing renewable generators assets considered for the first planning horizons come from `IRENA <http://pxweb.irena.org/pxweb/en/IRENASTAT>`_.

 * The following technologies are not yet supported by the model:

-  * geothermal, and
+  * geothermal, and # Sure ?
   * industrial heat.

-* Export are not taken into account in the current version of the model.
-The only way to model it is exogenous.
+* Exports are not taken into account in the current version of the model.
+The only way to model them is exogenous.

 * Hydrogen can only be